Emergency Dentist vs. Emergency Room Irvine, CA

 - Pericoronitis is the inflammation of soft tissues surrounding a tooth that does not fully erupt from the gums and causes pain.

-Call Sedation and Implant Dentistry Irvine in the Event of an Emergency
+Call Total Care Implant Dentistry in the Event of an Emergency

 Dental emergencies can happen at any time.
 Know you can rely on our team when they do.
 Call (949) 258-9682 for the immediate care you need when one does.